hariharmayuresh/Deloitte-Australia-Data-Analytics-Virtual-Job-Simulation-Forage/README.md

 - Which **machine types** broke most often in that location?

 ### 📁 Dataset:
-- A unified JSON file containing one month of telemetry data (May 2021), with 9 machine types sending messages every 10 minutes from:
+- A unified 25 lacs+ lines of JSON file containing one month of telemetry data (May 2021), with 9 machine types sending messages every 10 minutes from:
   - 🏭 Meiyo Factory – Tokyo, Japan
   - 🏭 Seiko Factory – Osaka, Japan
   - 🏭 Berlin Factory – Berlin, Germany